zenorogue/hyperrogue/tessellations/sample/README.md

 * If the tessellation is invalid, HyperRogue will invoke a debugger, which lets you see the tiles you have defined and move according to their connections.
 You can also invoke this debugger maually with `debug(tile_index)`.

+# Quotient orbifolds

+You can also play on quotient orbifolds by using the "quotient space" option in the "experiment with geometry" menu.
+These quotient orbifolds can be loaded from the tes file, or generated using the "auto-generate" option.

+Mathematically, these orbifolds are obtained by picking a subgroup of the group of isometries of the tiling, and identifying the orbits of tiles as single tiles.
+It is not allowed to create cone points and mirrors in the centers of faces (in other words, identify a tile with another rotation/symmetry of itself -- HyperRogue does not know how to deal with that), but cone points on edge centers and vertices are allowed.

+In the auto-generate menu, you can configure the limit on the search algorithm, "block" various kinds of singularities if you do not want them, disallow non-orientable quotients or ones which identify tiles which are too close, disable deduplication (which removes duplicates which differ only by irrelevant aspects), and export the quotients obtained to a file.
+If you move a bit before going into this menu, you can also "preunify" the tile and orientation the player character is currently on.

+The exported file will include a copy of the definition of shapes, although it may look different due to listing all the numbers as floating point values, and include copies of shapes
+(HyperRogue generates such copies to make football colorings work and avoid using reflections).
+Replace with the original definitions should be fine.

+You can see the files `44.tes` and `73.tes` as examples of the format.
+The format consists of a line starting with `#/ description`, and then list all the connections of the first tile in the orbifold, then all the connections of the second tile, and so on.
+Connections are indexed from 0, and every connection is simply the index of another edge it connects to.
+If a connection is mirrored, the symbol `^` appears after the index.
+The first tile is always of the first type listed in the file, and the other tiles are always listed in the order of appearance -- thus, for example, the second tile will be always the first connection of the first tile that does not connect to itself.
+This way, there is no need to list the types of tiles.

 # How to make the tessellations look good

 Normally, when you choose to load a tes file, a game of HyperRogue is run on the tiling selected.
 Which might be not what you wanted.
 Here are some hints for making nice pictures.